EXCLUSIVE-Qatar seeks EU guarantees emergency gas stays within EU - source

 Possible emergency supplies for Europe will be discussed at talks in Washington this week between the Emir of Qatar Sheikh Tamim bin Hamad al-Thani and U.S. President Joe Biden.

-Over the past week, Doha has also made its requests known to the EU and the Emir has spoken to the president of the European Commission Ursula von der Leyen.
-The European Commission said it would not comment on the details of discussions with international partners on gas supplies.
+Over the past week, the Emir has also spoken to the president of the European Commission Ursula von der Leyen.

-"Qatar's supply wouldn't be conditional on requests.
-But the issues need to be dealt with to ensure long-term and short-term solutions for Europe’s LNG crisis," the source said.

-Doha also wants the EU to resolve its long-running probe into Qatar’s long-term contracts.
+The Commission had said Qatar's long-term deals might be inhibiting the free flows of gas in Europe while Doha believes they boost security of supply.

 "That will ensure the EU can enter into long-term contracts with Qatar and others instead of more costly spot contracts or searching for short-term solutions during crisis," the source said.

-Doha also wants EU guarantees that member states divert any surplus LNG only inside the EU.
+Doha also would like to see EU guarantees that member states will divert any surplus LNG only inside the EU.

 "If not implemented, emergency shipments to the EU could be resold as spot-shipments for a profit out of the EU, basically prolonging the energy shortage in the EU," the source said.